soderlind/move-domains-to-afd/README.md

 I moved the domains using the following script

 - Add 3 sub folders, `ok`, `failed` and `zones`.
 In `zones`, add a zone file per domain in the format `domain.tld`.
-If the import fails for a zone file, fix the file and put it back into `zones` and run the script again.
+If the import fails for a zone file, it lands in `failed`.
+Fix the file and put it back into `zones` and run the script again.
 - Log in to Azure: `az login`
+- Run the script.

 ```shell